blakepell/AvalonMudClient/README.md

 ### Short Term Road-map

- - Finish SQLite DB Support
  - Documentation
- - Ensure touch screen scrolling is smooth on all termianls and controls.
+ - Ensure touch screen scrolling is smooth on all terminals and controls.

 ### Long Term Road-map